JyotiChowdhery/Covid-19TweetsTextClassification/README.md

 # Covid-19TweetsTextClassification
-Classifies coronavirus tweets into 5 categories: Extremely Positive, Extremely Negative, Positive, Negative, Neutral using NLP Text Classification
+Classifies coronavirus tweets into 2 categories: Positive and Negative using NLP Text Classification